Migrate to Clerk from another platform

 Foreign keys

-In your previous system you likely had some kind of ID / Foreign Key that you were using.
-As you migrate data into Clerk, you may want to continue referencing that previous ID alongside Clerk's provided user IDs.
+In your previous system, you likely had some kind of ID / Foreign Key that you were using.
+As you migrate data into Clerk, you might want to continue referencing that previous ID alongside Clerk's provided user IDs.
 While each use case might have some variation, a common strategy is to store previous IDs as an external_id

 .
 You can then use Clerk's JWT customization to enrich a userId